yecdev/yeti/README.md

 # Installation

 - Copy the binary on both the online and offline computers.
-- Copy the zcash params from the online computer to the offline computer.
-They are in the `.zcash-params` folder on Linux if you have installed `zcashd`.
+- Copy the Zcash params from the online computer to the offline computer.
+They are in the `.zcash-params` folder on Linux if you have installed `ycashd`.
 Or use this [download script](https://github.com/zcash/zcash/blob/master/zcutil/fetch-params.sh)

 # Usage